hannasg22/TNANP/README.md

 ## Goal of the code

-Bfriefly explained, this code is provided to solve specifically the deuteron equations and get its eigenfunctions and eigenvalues.
+Briefly explained, this code is provided to solve specifically the deuteron equations and get its eigenfunctions and eigenvalues.

-In order to find the results, an specific model for the potentials is implemented.
+In order to find the results, a specific model for the potentials is implemented.
 But another option could be applied, making use of the user's preferred election.

 ## Theory

-With the aim of better understanding what it is done in this code, let us introduce the main theoretical concept.
+With the aim of better understanding what it is done in this code, let us introduce the main theoretical concepts.

 ### Main idea